AleksaHeler/SmartHome/README.md

 TODO: better explain every program

 ## Devices
 As I currently have only one NodeMCU, I used it to connect with an array of sensors and to publish readings frequently to the local server.
-TODO: explain the code
+Code can be found in [NodeMCU/src](NodeMCU/src)

 ## How to set up
 TODO